liam-kelley/AudioDeepfake/README.md

 3. Export audios as mono 16bit wavs.
 4. Resampled audio as 22050Hz from 44100Hz using MakingDatsets/resample_audio.py
 5. Transcribed all sample's texts using OpenAI's Whisper Api on Colab (MakingDatasets/CruiseSetWhisper.ipnyb), exported and downloaded a first version of a cruise manifest.json file (with durations!) that way.
+6. Manually corrected every error from the 376 transcriptions.
-6. Additionnal manifest.json editing using good ol' notepad cntrl-H search & replace (specifically chose cool lines for validation)
+7. Additionnal manifest.json editing using good ol' notepad cntrl-H search & replace (specifically chose cool lines for validation)

 ##### Combining the CruiseSet with LJSpeech for FastPitch Training